2016–17 Ukrainian Cup

-The decision on a schedule of competitions for clubs from the First and Second League in composition will be confirmed by the Central Council of the Professional Football League of Ukraine and the competition will start on 20 July 2016.
+The decision on a schedule of competitions for clubs from the First and Second League in composition was confirmed by the Central Council of the Professional Football League of Ukraine and the competition held from 20 July 2016 to 17 May 2017.

+The defending champions were Ukrainian Premier League side Shakhtar Donetsk, who beat Zorya Luhansk 2–0 in the previous final.
+They retained the trophy after beating Dynamo Kyiv 1–0 in the final as part of the season's main feature game.